Netflix says 'Netflix is no longer available on this device.'

 Customers on an ad-supported Netflix plan won't be able to cast to a TV from a mobile device.

-You can use your phone or tablet to watch Netflix on your TV using a video cable/adapter or casting Netflix to a TV that supports Chromecast, Miracast, or 2nd screen.
-To see if your TV supports casting, check the device manual or contact the manufacturer.
+You can use your phone or tablet to watch Netflix on your TV using a video cable/adapter or by mirroring or casting to a Netflix-compatible cast device.

-To learn more, see How to use a mobile device to watch Netflix on a TV.
+To get a list of devices you can use to cast to Netflix, go to How to use a mobile device to watch Netflix on a TV.

 If your device is no longer supported by Netflix and you plan to stop using it, consider repurposing, refurbishing, or recycling it: